bkacjios/dota2-icons-lua/README.md

 This script will automatically parse all spell icons and item icons.
 It will use the data found in the vpk to overlay manacost and damage type onto the image.

-## To-do list

-- [ ] Convert imlib2 to ffi and drop dependancy
-- [ ] Convert struct to ffi and drop dependancy

 ## Install instructions

 * [Download latest VPK here](https://github.com/blackawps/dota2-icons-lua/releases)